pyexcel/pyexcel-xls/.moban.d/README.rst

 {%block description%}
 **pyexcel-{{file_type}}** is a tiny wrapper library to read, manipulate and write data in {{file_type}} format and it can read xlsx and xlsm fromat.
 You are likely to use it with `pyexcel <https://github.com/pyexcel/pyexcel>`_.

-New flag: `skip_hidden_row_and_column=True` allow you to skip hidden rows and columns.
+New flag: `skip_hidden_row_and_column` allows you to skip hidden rows and columns and is defaulted to **True**.
 It may slow down its reading performance.
+And it is only valid for 'xls' files.
+For 'xlsx' files, please use pyexcel-xlsx.

 {%endblock%}